Gowtham-app-developer/Android-Interview-Questions/Core Java.md

 - Clean-up activity means closing the resources associated with that object like Database Connection, Network Connection or we can say resource de-allocation.
 - The finally block is a key tool for preventing resource leaks.

-## Finally keyword

-- Finally is a code block and is used to place important code, it will be executed at the end of a try catch block regardless of whether or not an exception occurs.

 ## Threads